 Edmonton's electricity service has a 99.9% reliability rating.
 That means the lights are on 99.9% of the time.
-And when power does fail, we have Trouble crews with a bucket truck and at least two other crew members standing by; one on the north side and one on the south side.
+And when power does fail, we have Power Trouble crews with a bucket truck and at least two other crew members standing by; one on the north side and one on the south side.
 When more help is needed, other crews can be called in.

-In 2015, a typical Edmonton home averaged 1.03 power outages lasting about 54 minutes each, and that's better than 3/4 of the major urban centres across Canada.
+In 2022, a typical Edmonton home averaged 1.11 power outages lasting about 43 minutes each, and that's better than 3/4 of the major urban centres across Canada.

-EPCOR Distribution & Transmission Inc. (EDTI) – one of our business units – distributes power through about 5,000 circuit kilometres of primary distribution lines, serving about 333,000 residential and 36,000 commercial customers in Edmonton.
+EPCOR Distribution & Transmission Inc. (EDTI) – one of our business units – distributes power through about 7,661 circuit kilometres of primary distribution lines, serving about 395,261 residential and 39,988 commercial customers in Edmonton.

-EDTI distributes power to Edmontonians through 284 'feeders' – primarily distribution circuits running from substations through the city's neighbourhoods.
+EDTI distributes power to Edmontonians through 298 'feeders' – primarily distribution circuits running from substations through the city's neighbourhoods.
 They're lower voltage than the main transmission lines that carry electricity from power generating plants to the substations.

-The Bottom 10
+The Bottom 9

 EPCOR's Reliability Council consists of a committee of field personnel, engineers and managers that reviews all outages, looking for ways to reduce power failures.
-Each year, the 10 worst performing circuits are reviewed and action plans are developed and submitted to the
+Each year, the 9 worst performing circuits are reviewed and action plans are developed and submitted to the

-55,000 Wooden Poles
+50,000 Wooden Poles

-Each of Edmonton's roughly 55,000 wooden power poles is inspected every five years for rot and physical damage.
+Each of Edmonton's roughly 50,000 wooden power poles is inspected every five years for rot and physical damage.